Retiring rich is possible if you follow these money management tips!

-Those are just a few financial goals that I have for myself that keep me motivated to work hard every day.
-So go grab a piece of paper or use the notepad on your phone and write down what motivates you.
+Those are just a few examples of financial goals you could have for yourself.
+Go grab a piece of paper or use the notepad on your phone and write down what motivates you!

 Let me say this if your goals don’t scare you, if they don’t intimidate you, they probably aren’t big enough!

 I also recommended that you have short-term and long-term goals.

 After all, being able to meet those short-term goals is going to give you that push to meet those long-term goals.

 So let’s say your long-term goal is to save 1 million dollars.
 A short-term goal would be to save $100,000.
 If you have the willpower to save $100,000, you’re already doing what most people can’t.